raspberrypilearning/amazing-image-identifier/en/step_5.md

                       )
 ```

  + `container` is the widget you want to add the image inside of.
-This can be an App, [Box](https://lawsie.github.io/guizero/box/), or [Window](https://lawsie.github.io/guizero/window/) widget
+This can be an App, [Box](https://lawsie.github.io/guizero/box/), or [Window](https://lawsie.github.io/guizero/window/) widget.
- + The `multiline` property tells the TextBox whether or not to display multiple lines of text
+ + The `multiline` property tells the `TextBox` whether or not to display multiple lines of text.
- + The `enabled` property tells the TextBox whether or not its content can be modified
+ + The `enabled` property tells the `TextBox` whether or not its content can be modified.
- + The `scrollbar` property tells the TextBox whether or not to display a scrollbar
+ + The `scrollbar` property tells the `TextBox` whether or not to display a scrollbar.
- + `display_text` is a string that gives the text to display
+ + `display_text` is a string that gives the text to display.

-Here’s an example of a simple application that uses the Text widget:
+Below is an example of a simple application that uses the `TextBox` widget.

 ```python
 from guizero import App, TextBox